yandex/odyssey/docs/configuration/global.md

 Guard page is used to track stack overflows.
 Stack by default is set to 16KB.

 `coroutine_stack_size 4`

+## **system\_coroutine\_stack\_size**
+*integer*

+Coroutine stack size for internal system coroutines.

+Odyssey uses two separate coroutine pools: one for client/worker coroutines (sized by `coroutine_stack_size`) and one for internal system coroutines such as signal handlers, config reload, cron tasks, and worker management (sized by this parameter).

+System coroutines are few in number but may require a larger stack — for example, the config parser (`yyparse`) allocates significant stack space when processing config files with `include` directives.
+Keeping this value separate from `coroutine_stack_size` avoids inflating memory usage for the large number of client coroutines just to accommodate the rare system operations.

+Actual stack is allocated as `(system_coroutine_stack_size + 1_guard_page) * page_size`.

+`system_coroutine_stack_size 32`

 ## **client\_max**
 *integer*